dqops/dqo/docs/data-sources/azure/azure.md

 - Service Principal
 - Default Credential

+Below you can find how to get credentials for each of the authentication methods.

 ## Connection String

 The connection string is created on the Storage Account level.
-It allows to access all files in each of Storage Containers created in the Storage Account.
+It allows access to all files in each of the Storage Containers created in the Storage Account.

 You can find the connection string in the Storage Account details.
 Open the Storage Account menu section in Azure Portal.
 Select the **Security + networking**, then **Access keys**.